 To receive updates, you must authorize access to your social network accounts; each account must be activated separately.
-Click on the tab for the network you want to activate (Facebook, YouTube or Flickr).
+Click on the tab for the network you want to activate.

 You need your account name and password for each network, or to create a new account if you do not have one.